-Asset Class Traded / Non Traded Basis of Valuation d.
+A8881 (1388 aded / Non Basis s of Valuation

+Train and the second se aded d.
 Partly Paid Up Share - If the partly paid up share is not traded on any stock exchange on the date of valuation, then it should be valued at the price derived after reducing the uncalled amount from the Closing price of underlying fully paid up share.
 Further Valuation Committee to decide on application of illiquidity discount as deemed appropriate on case to case basis. e.
 Demerger: i.
-Where there is one resulting Company along with the demerged company and such resulting company is unlisted - The resulting company will be valued by residual price methodology which would be traded value of the demerged entity is greater or equal to the value of the demerged entity before demerger, then the resulting company would be valued at zero. ii.
-Where there are more than one resulting companies along with the demerged company and all or some resulting companies are unlisted - The resulting companies will be valued by residual price methodology which would be traded value of the demerged entity on the day before the demerger less value of the demerged entity immediately post demerger.
+Where there is one resulting Company along with the demerged company and such resulting company is unlisted - The resulting company will be valued by residual price methodology which would be traded value of the demerged company on the day before the demerger less value of the demerged entity before demerger, then the resulting company would be valued at zero. ii.
+Where there are more than one resulting companies along with the demerged company and all or some resulting companies are unlisted - The resulting companies will be valued by residual price methodology which would be traded value of the demerged entity in the day before the demerged entity on the day before the demerger less value of the demerged entity immediately post demerger.
 The residual value would be allocated into resulting companies in the ratio provided as a part of scheme of arrangement or such other ratio as decided by the Valuation Committee.
-If one of the resulting companies is listed, the residual value for unlisted companies would be further determined by reducing the traded value of listed resulting companies from the residual value computed as above iii.
-In case where the resulting companies and the demerged company are unlisted - The traded value of demerged company on the day before the demerger would be allocated between the resulting companies and demerged company in the ratio provided as a part of scheme of arrangement or such other ratio as decided by the Valuation Committee.
-If the above companies remained unlisted for more than 3 months, illiquidity discount on the derived prices may be applied on the basis of the market capitalization of the issuer viz. at 5%, 10% and 15%, for Larg
+If one of the resulting companies is listed, the residual value for unlisted companies would be further determined by reducing the traded value of listed resulting companies from the residual value of demerged company on the day before the demerger would be allocated between the resulting companies and demerged value of demerged company on the day before the demerger would be allocated between the resulting companies and demerged company in the ratio provided as a part of scheme of arrangement or such other ratio as decided by the Valuation Committee.
+If the above companies remained unlisted for more than 3 months, illiquidity discount on the derived prices may be applied on the basis of the market capitalizati

+Example: